LoicRiegel/pytest-pylyzer/README.md

 pytest --pylyzer
 ```
 The plugin will run one `pylyzer` check test per file and fail if `pylyzer` detects any errors in that file.

+## Contributing

+Contributions are very welcome.
+Tests can be run with `tox`,

+## License

+Distributed under the terms of the [MIT](./LICENSE) license.
+This is free and open source software.